SamanFekri/QouteOfDay/README.md

-### 📅 Thursday, 08 February, 2024
+### 📅 Friday, 09 February, 2024
 ------
 ### Events
 ------
-As of my last update in early 2023, there isn't a single event that perennially happens on February 8th in the United States, as annual events can change dates from year to year.
-However, historical events have occurred on that date, and there might be specific events scheduled for February 8th in a given year.
-Here are some possibilities:

-- **National Boy Scouts Day**: This day celebrates the creation of the Boy Scouts of America in 1910.
-February 8
+- National Pizza Day: Celebrated annually on February 9th, this event honors one of the most popular foods in the United States, pizza.
+It's a day when many pizzerias offer deals and discounts.
+- National Bagel Day: Previously celebrated on January 15, this day was shifted to February 9th in 2020 to avoid clashing with National Pizza Day.
+It celebrates the rich history and enjoyment of bagels.

+Please note that this information is based on recurring events
 ### Positive Qoute
 ------
-"Every sunrise 🌅 brings new opportunities to grow, love ❤️, and create happiness 😊.
-Seize them with open arms and a grateful heart 💖!"
+"Embrace the sunshine within your soul and let your spirit soar! 🌞💖✨"